 Dill Seed Substitutes

 Dill seeds taste similar to dill weed, but they have a slightly bitter edge to them.
-They appear frequently in pickle, bread, salad dressing and soup recipes.
+They appear frequently in pickles, bread, salad dressing, and soup recipes.
 While you might be tempted to use dill weed as a substitute for dill seeds, you'll get better results if you use caraway seeds or celery seeds in their place.
 Replace them measure for measure, and you should come close to the intended flavor.

 Grow Dill in Your Garden